JonnyJD/python-discid/doc/discid.rst

    :undoc-members:

-   You should use :func:`read` before getting any data from an object of this class:
+   You should use :func:`read` or :func:`put` before getting any data from an object of this class:

    .. automethod:: read
+   .. automethod:: put

-   When the a TOC was successfully read, you can access the informational attributes:
+   When the a TOC was successfully populated, you can access the informational attributes:

    .. autoattribute:: id
    .. autoattribute:: submission_url
+   .. autoattribute:: first_track_num
+   .. autoattribute:: last_track_num
+   .. autoattribute:: sectors
+   .. autoattribute:: track_offsets

    After you are done with the object,